minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden.md

 ### Download and installation

-To check the validity of a coronavirus pass or DCC, you need CoronaCheck Scanner.
+To check the validity of a coronavirus entry pass or EU DCC, you need CoronaCheck Scanner.
 You can download CoronaCheck Scanner for free from the Apple App Store (for iOS) and the Google Play Store (for Android) and install it on your smartphone or tablet.
 Please only download CoronaCheck Scanner from the App Store or Google Play Store and watch out for fake apps.
 CoronaCheck Scanner is only supported on iOS version 11 and up and Android version 6 and up.

 After CoronaCheck Scanner has been downloaded and these terms are accepted, CoronaCheck Scanner can be used.
 Before you can use the app, you must read these terms of use and accept them.
 You can find these terms of use on [CoronaCheck website](/en/gebruikersvoorwaarden.html).

-### Scanning a corona admission ticket
+### Scanning a coronavirus entry pass or EU DCC

-When a person presents a coronavirus pass or DCC to the controller, the validity of the coronavirus pass or DCC can be verified by using the CoronaCheck Scanner app.
-A person can display a digital or physical coronavirus pass or DCC.
-To validate a coronavirus pass or DCC, no internet connection is required.
-When the coronavirus pass is scanned using CoronaCheck Scanner, the moving visual animation next to the QR code scanner serves as a security check.
+When a person presents a coronavirus entry pass or EU DCC to the controller, the validity of the coronavirus entry pass or EU DCC can be verified by using the CoronaCheck Scanner app.
+A person can display a digital or physical coronavirus entry pass or EU DCC.
+To validate a coronavirus entry pass or EU DCC, no internet connection is required.
+When the coronavirus entry pass is scanned using CoronaCheck Scanner, the moving visual animation next to the QR code scanner serves as a security check.
 Using this animation, a controller can verify if the QR code in CoronaCheck has not been screenshotted.

-After scanning, a green or red screen will be shown.
-Green means that the coronavirus pass is valid, red means that it is invalid.
-A green screen also shows a set of identifying data (first letter of first name, first letter of last name, date of birth and month of birth).
-The controller should compare the data shown in the CoronaCheck Scanner with the data on the person’s identity card, to check if the coronavirus pass or DCC belongs to the person showing it.
-If a green screen shows and the data matches, the controller can grant access to the event or location.
+After scanning, a blue or red screen will be shown.
+Blue means that the coronavirus entry pass is valid, red means that it is invalid.
+A blue screen also shows a set of identifying data (first letter of first name, first letter of last name, date of birth and month of birth).
+The controller should compare the data shown in the CoronaCheck Scanner with the data on the person’s identity card, to check if the coronavirus entry pass or EU DCC belongs to the person showing it.
+If a blue screen shows and the data matches, the controller can grant access to the event or location.

 It is important to note that CoronaCheck Scanner does not record this set of identifying data, nor is it allowed to record this data or the data on the identity document.
-When CoronaCheck shows a red screen (no valid coronavirus pass or DCC), it will also include a general description outlining possible causes for this status.
+When CoronaCheck shows a red screen (no valid coronavirus entry pass or EU DCC), it will also include a general description outlining possible causes for this status.

 It’s possible a grey screen is displayed after scanning a QR code.
 This only happens after scanning a QR code developed to test the functioning of the CoronaCheck Scanner app.
 A grey screen does not give any information about a person but is simply a reflection of a test code.